FMGordillo/eva2017-ibm-demo/README.md

 Based on [2D Roguelike Tutorial](https://unity3d.com/es/learn/tutorials/s/2d-roguelike-tutorial), we've created a dialog between a troll and you, the player, using [Watson Conversation](https://www.ibm.com/watson/services/conversation/).
 The mission?
 Save a princess.
 How?
 Solving three riddles.
 Why?
 Because it's fun, I guess.

+We've used the [Watson and Unity SDK](https://github.com/watson-developer-cloud/unity-sdk) to connect Watson and our game, so try it!
+There are examples

 ## Getting started
 If you don't mind using this project, instead of starting from scratch, you need to build your Watson Conversation first.